linode/docs/docs/development/go/getting-started-with-go-packages/index.md

 2018-04-29 14:41:08.715214 -0700 PDT m=+0.000391168
 {{< /output >}}

 ### Aliasing a Package

-Go provides the facility to alias imported packages.
+Go provides the ability to alias imported packages.
 For example, in the Hello Gopher program we can use an alias, `f`, to refer to the `fmt` package like so:

 {{< highlight go >}}
 package main